 If you neither need nor want an item, there’s no reason for it to continue taking up space in your closet.
+If you want to keep an item but it just needs cleaning, take time to remove stains like ink.
 As you consider how to organize your closet, go ahead and throw it away or donate it.
 Not only will you not miss it, but you’ll also make room for other items that have more significance and use.
 This will also make it easier to find the things that you do want to keep.

 One of the easiest methods to declutter your closet is to remove everything you don’t often use.
 That means tossing out that shampoo that you never really liked to begin with, throwing away that cleaning spray that gives you a headache or the so-called “natural” cleaning product that never really worked, and getting rid of beauty items that you considered trying but never actually got around to.
 The exception is seasonal items, but even those might belong in the attic or in the basement.

 When you plan how to organize your closet, remember that your shelving needs will vary based on the purpose of your closet.
 In a clothing closet, you may need two rows of shelves to allow you to hang all of your clothing neatly without crumpling anything in the closet.
 The section of the closet reserved for dresses may have only a single shelf so that your dresses can hang freely.